auth0/Auth0.Android/README.md

 https://{YOUR_AUTH0_DOMAIN}/android/{YOUR_APP_PACKAGE_NAME}/callback
 ```

-In your application's `AndroidManifest.xml` file register the WebAuthActivity inside the `application` tag like
+In your application's `AndroidManifest.xml` file register the WebAuthActivity with the intent filters inside the `application` tag like

 ```xml